varphi-online/wgraphc/README.md

-A non exhaustive checklist on what is needed to complete this project:
+A non-exhaustive checklist on what is needed to complete this project:

 - [x] Boilerplate JS and WASM interfacing.
 - [ ] Research and impl. structs to handle tokens, preferablly easily expandible
+- [x] Scanner for lexemes in evaluation.
-- [ ] Lexer/Evaluator to to create tokens to use.
+- [ ] Evaluator to to create tokens to use.
 - [ ] Impliment Recursive Descent Parser or the shunting yard algorithim to build and AST from tokens.
 - [ ] Global variables and variable assignment, with multiple assignment